Freelance Websites

 Hack 1: Answer the client’s unasked questions

-When clients are going through freelancers’ submitted proposals, they are often looking for answers to some interesting questions they expect to have been answered.
+When clients go through freelancers’ submitted proposals, they are often looking for answers to some interesting questions they expect to have been answered.

 The irony is that they haven’t directly asked these questions, but they’ll still want answers.
-The answers to these questions are important to them and play an instrumental role in whether you are hired or not.
+The answers to these questions are important to them and play an instrumental role in hiring or not.

-The following are the questions or rather invisible questions you must address in your proposal.
+The following are the questions or somewhat invisible questions you must address in your proposal.

 Invisible Question 1: ‘Are you able to handle my project?’

-Every client wants to know without any linkering doubt that you ate able to complete their specified project.
+Every client wants to know without any lingering doubt that you can complete their specified project.
 You should not overlook this by thinking that if you show them that you completed similar projects is enough.
 Assure them that you are dedicated to completing their project.

 Remember that sending a proposal and winning the project isn’t the end.
 The real job is delivering on your contract.
 Quitting the process midway will not only earn you negative reviews but will also inconvenience the client.

-You, therefore, need to understand, respect, and acknowledge this important aspect of a client’s psychology.
+You, therefore, need to understand, respect, and acknowledge this critical aspect of a client’s psychology.
 Grab this opportunity to assure and convince them to hand you the job.

 Invisible Question 2.
 ‘Are you able to make my life easier?’

-You must realize that clients are always striving to make their already complicated lives easier.
+You must realize that clients are constantly striving to make their already complicated lives easier.
 That is why they want to hire you to do a project for them rather than doing it themselves.
-They are always in search of proactive freelancers that are easy to work with and not another headache to deal with.
+They are always searching for proactive freelancers that are easy to work with and not another headache to deal with.

 Craft your proposal in such a way that it will be a sample or a preview of what working with you would be like.
-Make it simple and straightforward.
-You need to get rid of the notion that your proposal is another freelancer ‘pitch’.
+Make it straightforward.
+You need to get rid of the notion that your proposal is another freelancer’s pitch.

 Invisible Question 3: ‘Do you care about my goals?’